6-Step Guide to Facial Feminization Surgery

-There are many FFS resources available when you’re researching, and it can be overwhelming, so here we’re going to break it down.
+There are many FFS resources available when you’re researching your FFS roadmap, and it can be overwhelming, so here we’re going to break it down.

 There are generally 6 feminization steps involved in FFS: Evaluation, Confirmation, Planning, Surgery, Aftercare and Long Term Healing.

 Every face is unique, so a thorough evaluation of each patient’s face is key to achieving great results from FFS.

 Clinics will vary in exactly how this assessment is carried out.
 Typically, you would visit the facial feminization specialist’s office in person, although internet technology has made it possible to have a virtual ffs orientation if necessary.